 The terms of a possible sale are confidential at this time, between Enron and potential buyers.

-4. Why is Company getting out of the asset businessnon-energy related?
+4. Why is Company getting out of the asset business?

 Company is not getting out of the asset business and we will continue to develop, own and operate assets when it makes strategic business sense.